The proposals

 Mell Square was designed in the mid-20th century when concrete architecture was the dominant force in urban developments.
 From when it was built in the 1960s to the early 2000s, the mix of household retail chains and independent stops attracted local people and visitors from further afield.
 Its reputation was built on being a shopping destination but retail is no longer the big attraction for visitors with online shopping the driver of most people’s shopping habits.

-In our recent Insights Survey, local people highlighted their preference for leisure, independent retail, entertainment and community amenities.
+During our Community Conversation, we ran an Insights Survey and local people responded with their preference for Mell Square to offer a wider range of leisure, independent retail, entertainment and community amenities.

 The Masterplan